AnishG-git/OS-Project-1/devlog.md

 - I realized that the logger is not doing what it's supposed to do exactly so I'm modifying it in this session
 - I anticipate that it will be a quick change since the modification will be at the level of the driver

+## [3/23/2025] 9:54 AM (session 4 end)

+- Over the duration of the session, I realized that I had to make modifications to all three files because I was not logging RESULT or ERROR in encryption.py in an expressive way
+- In summary, I made logging more expressive and formatted printing to STDOUT